hoxo-m/githubinstall/README.md

 A part of the cause of it is the **devtools** package that makes it easy to develop R packages [[1]](https://www.rstudio.com/products/rpackages/devtools/).
 The **devtools** package not only facilitates the process to develop R packages but also provides an another way to distribute R packages.

-To distribute R packages, the CRAN [[2]](https://cran.r-project.org) is commonly used.
+When developers publish the R packages, the CRAN [[2]](https://cran.r-project.org) is commonly used.
-You can install the packages are available on CRAN as follows.
+You can install the packages that are available on CRAN using `install.package()`.
+For example, you can install **dplyr** package as follows:

 ```r